 This CNC Machining is better known as a functional CNC Machining and is meant to showcase the mechanical abilities of your product.
 Apart from the physical object, it’s common to use development boards and other electronic components to display how the CNC Machining will work when in final form.

 A hybrid CNC Machining combines the mechanical aspects and visual aspects into one product.
 This CNC Machining is useful when redefining the aesthetics and form of your product, while also testing the placement and functionality of electronics.
 Using rapid CNC Machining such as 3D printing or CNC machining, you can make a hybrid CNC Machining, which replicates both the mechanical and aesthetic value of your product.

 Computer numeric control (CNC) machining is a method for automated manufacturing that utilizes cutting tools to remove material selectively from a stock piece until the required shape is achieved.

 There are different types of CNC machines, each produces its unique benefits and capabilities.
 You can different machining possibilities depending on the number of axes, specific machine's capabilities, and the cutting tools’ orientation.
 Some common CNC machining processes include:

 CNC Milling is a process based on a rotating multipoint cutter to erase excess material from a workpiece.
 The rotating cutter moves along various axes with high-precision to make parts with complex geometries.
-Final parts or prototypes can be made quickly with high accuracy and repeatability
+Final parts or CNC Machining can be made quickly with high accuracy and repeatability